supercollider/supercollider/README_WINDOWS.md

 flexibility).
 Wrong or unplanned finds carry big risks: the libraries could be of an unsupported version, wrong architecture, or missing the right header files.
 If you overlook a wrong find, and the build succeeds, you will likely get an error message at SC start-up.
-This is actually a good thing, because it allows to identify the actual problem.
+This is a good thing because it allows identifying the actual problem.
 Far worse are generic error messages or mysterious crashes somewhere along the way because of a misfit.

-The two most likely types of wrong finds occur either at the very beginning of the build, when CMake find-modules try to identify the libraries required for the build on your system, or at the very end (during "install"), when a CMake utility (bundle utilities) tries to find the libraries required to allow your build to work outside of the build environment (*standalone* in the meaning of *build environment independent* or *autonomous*).
+The two most likely types of wrong finds occur either at the very beginning of the build, when CMake find-modules try to identify the libraries required for the build on your system, or at the very end (during "install"), when a CMake utility (bundle utilities) tries to find the libraries required to allow your build to work outside of the built environment (*standalone* in the meaning of *build environment independent* or *autonomous*).

 There are two relatively easy ways to identify wrong finds at the beginning:

-- use `cmake-gui` and look up the paths to all libraries in the list of build options presented in the central pane (if you are in doubt about the significance of envirnment settings when using CMake-Gui, please refer to the walkthrough 'Avoiding the command line: From CMake-Gui to Visual Studio'.
+- use `cmake-gui` and look up the paths to all libraries in the list of build options presented in the central pane (if you are in doubt about the significance of environment settings when using CMake-Gui, please refer to the walkthrough 'Avoiding the command line: From CMake-Gui to Visual Studio'.
 The aspects relating to environment settings are relevant for other use cases as well)